proplot-dev/proplot/docs/tutorial4.rst

    cycler <https://matplotlib.org/3.1.0/tutorials/intermediate/color_cycle.html>`__.
    *Colormaps* can also be cut up and used as color cycles (see :ref:`Making your own color cycles`).

-This section documents the colormaps and cycles registered after importing ProPlot, explains how to make custom colormaps and cycles, and shows how to apply them to your plots using axes methods wrapped by `~proplot.wrappers.cmap_wrapper` or `~proplot.wrappers.cycle_wrapper`.

 Registered colormaps
 --------------------